 Celebrate our trees and green spaces on Arbor day, an annual event that happens each year on the first Thursday in May.
-This year, we will celebrate Arbor Day at St. Jerome Elementary on Thursday, May 5.
+This year, we will celebrate Arbor Day at Cranston School on Thursday, May 4.

 What is Arbor Day?

 Arbor Day celebrates the importance of our trees and green spaces.
 It's an annual event held in the United States, Canada and in many other countries that all share a common vision of greener communities.

 Arbor Day is the longest running civic greening project in Calgary and is celebrated on the first Thursday in May.
 On this day, each grade 1 student in Calgary's schools receives a tree seedling to be taken home to be planted on private property.
 To date, annual Arbor Day celebrations in Calgary have distributed an estimated 425,000 tree seedlings to grade one students.